Predicting liquid properties and behavior via droplet pinch-off and machine learning: Machine learning results

 \subsection{Unsupervised learning results}

 We employed unsupervised clustering on the feature representations extracted by the convolutional neural network to identify intrinsic groupings in the droplet dynamics, based on the droplet images in our validation dataset.
-From the behaviour of the Silhouette and DBI metrics across candidate values of $K$, we selected $K=5$ for both K-Means and Gaussian Mixture Models-GMM, corresponding to a maximum Silhouette Score.
-In the case of the DBI extending $K$ beyond this value did not result in large improvement, and, as previously noted, a smaller number of clusters is preferable for insight into the underlying physics.
+From the behaviour of the Silhouette and DBI metrics across candidate values of $K$ (see Appendix \ref{app:cluster_evaluation}), we selected $K=5$ for both K-Means and GMM, corresponding to a maximum Silhouette Score.
+In the case of the DBI, extending $K$ beyond this value did not result in a large improvement, and, as previously noted, a smaller number of clusters is preferable for insight into the underlying physics.

 We computed the average decoded shape of all droplets within a cluster to visualize the typical droplet morphology for that cluster.
-Figure~\ref{fig:04}c shows these mean shapes for the GMM and K-Means partitions.
+Figure~\ref{fig:model4_results}c shows these mean shapes for the GMM and K-Means partitions.
 Both methods readily and consistently identify Cluster~4 as a bulb attached to a very long filament, and Cluster~0 as a wide and rounded bulb coming from a-small-in-comparison nozzle (with no connecting filament).
 The other three clusters only differentiate in the relative size of the nozzle and its connecting filament.
-Cluster~1 consists of elongated droplets connected to a small nozzle through a short filament, Cluster~3 is a droplet connected, through a filament, to a equal-in-size nozzle, and Cluster~2 is a droplet connected to a intermediate-in-size filament and nozzle.
+Cluster~1 consists of elongated droplets connected to a small nozzle through a short filament, Cluster~3 is a droplet connected, through a filament, to an equal-in-size nozzle, and Cluster~2 is a droplet connected to a intermediate-in-size filament and nozzle.
 The close agreement between the average shapes from the two methods confirms that both clustering approaches capture coherent and meaningful droplet shape features.